kubesphere-retired/ks-website/content/install/en/all-in-one.md

 The environment and file monitoring, dependent software installation of KubeSphere, automated installation of Kubernetes and etcd, and automated storage configuration, all of these procedures will be automatically processing in this deployment.
 The KubeSphere installation package will automatically install the relevant dependent software like Ansible (v2.4+)，Python-netaddr (v0.7.18+) and Jinja (v2.9+).

+**Note:**

 > - Generally, you can install it directly without any modification.

 > - If you would like to customize the configuration parameters, such as network, storage classes, etc. You will be able to specify the parameters in  `vars.yml`.
-Otherwise it will be executed with default parameters without any modifications**
+Otherwise it will be executed with default parameters without any modifications.

-> - Network：KubeSphere supports `calico` by default**
+> - Network：KubeSphere supports `calico` by default.

-> - Supported Storage Classes：`GlusterFS、CephRBD、local\_volume(Default)`.
-For details on storage configuration, please refer to <a href="https://docs.kubesphere.io/express/zh-CN/KubeSphere-Installer-Guide/#附录1：存储配置说明" target="_blank">Storage Configuration Instructions</a>
+> - Supported Storage Classes：`local\_volume(Default), QingCloud CSI, GlusterFS, CephRBD`.
+For details regarding storage configuration, please refer to <a href="https://docs.kubesphere.io/express/zh-CN/KubeSphere-Installer-Guide/#存储配置说明" target="_blank">Storage Configuration Instructions</a>

 > - All-in-One uses local storage as the storage class by default.
 Since local storage does not support dynamic provisioning, users may need to create a persistent volume (PV) in advance when creating volumes in the KubeSphere console, installer pre-creates 8 available 10G PVs for testing.

-The current system is Ubuntu 16.04.
-It is recommended to use ubuntu as default user to complete following steps.
+Following steps describes how to get started with all-in-one:

 **1.** Go into `scripts`